ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/minikube.md

 After a minute or so, the containers will be deployed to the cluster.
 The output of the installation contains instructions on how to access the application once it has finished deploying.

+If you want to deploy the application in a particular namespace, run the below command.

+`helm install --name bluecompute ibmcase-mp/bluecompute --namespace <Your_Namespace>`

 ## Validate the App

 Before accessing the application, make sure that all the pods are up and running.
 Also, verify if the jobs are all completed.